Shopify/function-runner/README.md

 To see the list of possible commands and arguments, run `function-runner --help`.

-When running this on x86 architectures (not Apple Silicon) and if you pass a Wasm file that includes debug symbols (that is, DWARF symbols), you can step debug your function with lldb by installing lldb and running:
+### Debugging

+Wasm files with DWARF symbols can be debugged using `lldb` on x86 architectures (not Apple Silicon).
+To do this, install `lldb` and run:

 ```
 lldb -- function-runner -f '../my-function-name.wasm' '../my-input.json'